adicu/Courses/README.md

 5. Run courses: `meteor`
 6. View Courses at <http://localhost:3000/>

+*Search:* You'll need to do something like `ssh -L 9200:localhost:9200 adi-data` to tunnel into our servers to get the search working.
+Unfortunately as of now there isn't much of a better way to do this.

 # App structure
 This app structure is based on the recommendations [here](https://github.com/oortcloud/unofficial-meteor-faq#where-should-i-put-my-files)